Skip to main content

 Storage Array Platforms

-Click the Platform dropdown to view and select the available storage array type for a discovery job.
+Click the Platform dropdown to view and select the available storage array types for a discovery job.

-If you want to see the discovered storage arrays on the Devices list page, then discover storage arrays by SNMP.
+To see discovered storage arrays on the Devices list page, discover them using SNMP SAN/Server discovery.

-The "(Preview)" tag in the Platform list indicates that these arrays have not been fully tested due to a lack of access to testing equipment, and full functionality cannot be guaranteed at this time.
-Additional versions and configurations may or may not be discovered, but we cannot guarantee support for them at this time.
-The list will be updated as more testing is completed.
+The "(Preview)" tag in the Platform list indicates that the array has not been fully tested due to limited access to testing equipment.
+Full functionality cannot be guaranteed for preview platforms, and additional versions or configurations may not be discovered.
+The list is updated as more testing is completed.

 Celerra (Preview)EMC VPlex (Preview)Lenovo (Preview)